Previous dayApril 14, 2026Next day

 28.4 km1--✓ ReviewedUSGS →

-On April 14, 2026 at 20:28 UTC, a magnitude 2.7 earthquake struck 32 km SW of Cooper Landing, Alaska.
+On April 14, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 32 km SW of Cooper Landing, Alaska at 20:28 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 28.4 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 28.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 60.255°, -150.179°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14